-You can setup the notifications via email, SMS, Telegram bot or webhooks.
-Whatever you use, you’ll be able to receive them in your mobile phone instantly.
-Now you can kiss goodnight your dreams and wake up at 3am in the morning if your server goes down!
+You can set up the notifications via email, SMS, Telegram bot or webhooks.
+Whatever you use, you’ll be able to receive them on your mobile phone instantly.
+Now you can kiss goodnight your dreams and wake up at 3 am in the morning if your server goes down!

 - So for example, you want to know when an offer has an ROI below -50%?
 Setup a trigger.